msc365/az-devops-governance/src/res/shared/resource-group/README.md

 ## Notes

+- Operations are idempotent (safe to run multiple times).
+- User confirmation is required for deletion unless `-Force` is specified.
-Does not perform actual resource group deletion despite the Remove-AzResourceGroup reference due to the current implementation focusing on creation and updating tags only.
+- Does not perform actual resource group deletion due to the current implementation focusing on creation and updating tags only.